JuodaanViinaa/Laboratorio/README.md

 1. Python must be installed on the machine which will be used.
 2. All files to analyze must be named using the format `"[subject name][spacing character][session number]"` so that the library can properly read them.
 The spacing character can be composed of more than one character, e.g.: `"Rat1_pretraining_1"`, where `"_pretraining_"` is the spacing character.
 Its importance will be explained shortly.
+3. Three directories must exist in the system in which the analysis will take place.
+Their names are not important, but their functions will be: (1) temporary storage of raw files, (2) permanent storage or raw files, and (3) storage of converted .xlsx files.
-3. All files must be placed inside the temporary directory (explained below) before the analysis.
+4. All files must be placed inside the temporary directory (explained below) before the analysis.

 <a id="marks"></a>
 On a special note, this library can function on either the assumption that the user has set their MedPC configuration so that all measures of interest are printed on known places in their specific array(s) (in which case only the [fetch](#fetch) function will be needed); or on the assumption that the user has declared an array in their MedPC configuration which contains both the time of occurrence of each event, and the numbers which represent the events themselves in the format "XXX.XXX", where the number before the decimal point represents the time, and the number after represents the signal associated with the event (e.g., "100.111" would represent an event whose associated signaling number is "111" and which occurred at time "100").
 In the latter case, these two numbers will be referred to as "time" and "marks", respectively.